jwdev42/imdb2mkvtags/docs/manual.md

 If enabled, the data source for the title page information will be the embedded json-ld data instead of the title page itself.
 Can be used as a backup if the normal title page scraper fails.
 Disabled by default.

+### IMDB scraper issues and limitations

+If you use the option `keywords=1`, only the first 50 keywords will be scraped.
+Scraping all keywords would require javascript interpretation and will therefore never be supported.

+IMDB frequently update their website to make it harder to scrape.
+It might be that this scraper will stop working sometimes in the future.

+### IMDB scraper troubleshooting

+The IMDB scraper often breaks after IMDB website updates.
+You might try the option `jsonld=1` to work around this.
+Feel free to file an issue if you encountered such a problem.